Sir William Fergusson, 1st Baronet: Assessment

 As a lecturer, out of the operating theatre, Fergusson did not shine, owing to his reticence and his imperfect command of abstract subjects; although on points of practice he gave excellent instruction.
 In the operating theatre his remarks on the cases before him were valuable and instructive.
 To students he was most kind and generous.
 He had to sustain much opposition, especially from Syme, but he did not imitate his opponent's mode of controversy; and if on any occasion he imagined he had said or done something to hurt another's feelings, he never rested till he had made reparation in some form.

-Fergusson was an excellent carpenter, rivalling skilled artisans.
-When a student he made himself a brass-bound dissecting case, and in 1834 completed a lithotrite, with a novel rack and pinion, which he used throughout life.
-He was a good violinist, an expert fly-fisher, and very fond of the drama.
-His endurance was remarkable; he never seemed tired, and scarcely had a day's illness till attacked by Bright's disease.
-He was tall, dignified, and of good presence, of genial though keen expression, fond of a joke, and very hospitable.
+Fergusson was a successful carpenter, rivalling established artisans.
+As a student he made himself a brass-bound dissecting case, and in 1834 completed a lithotrite, with a novel rack and pinion, which he used throughout life.
+He was a violinist, an fly-fisher, and very fond of drama.
+He never seemed tired, and scarcely had a day's illness till attacked by Bright's disease.
+He was known to be tall, dignified, and of good presence, of genial though keen expression, fond of a joke, and very hospitable.
 He rendered gratuitous aid to large numbers of clergymen, actors, authors, and governesses.
 He helped many of his pupils in starting in life, a large number of whom attained eminence as surgeons.
 He never forgot the face of a pupil.

 In some expressions of opinion Fergusson was ill-advised, especially in matters requiring more knowledge of physiology and hygiene than he possessed.
 His evidence before the royal commission on vivisection, and his relations with homeopathic practitioners, which he was led to modify, are instances of this.
 But his faults were faults of sympathy, not of self-conceit or intolerance of criticism.